 This handgun safe, called the Minivault Biometric, features the same spring-release mechanism found in the GV1000S.
 The main difference between the two safes is that this one has a fingerprint reader.
 Though it is a fancier, more expensive device, the GVB1000 is no more secure than the less expensive model; the mechanical components of the locking mechanism are accessible through holes in the side of the safe.
 This safe was examined February 23, 2016.

-This is a generic Chinese-made portable case with more vulnerabilities to it than I exploit on video.
-The rubber feet in the bottom of it can be removed, and I found that I was able to reach in with coat-hanger wire to actuate the release.
+This is a generic Chinese-made portable case manufactured by Yiwu Ospon Intelligent Technology Co., Ltd. (model OS500-SDT).
+The device has more vulnerabilities to it than I exploit on video.
+For example, the rubber feet in the bottom of it can be removed, and I found that I was able to reach in with coat-hanger wire to actuate the release.
 But this weakness can be mitigated if the device is bolted down.
 As I demonstrate on video, the gap at the front which opens into the latch-mechanism housing leaves this device accessible even if it’s bolted down.
 This safe was examined October 8, 2017.